Still looking for people to speak to!

 For more information, and to get involved, please read the relevant introductory info below and get in touch using the contact details in the following documents.
 Please feel free to share this information with any individuals or family members who may be interested in participating.

 Info for people previously prescribed strong opioids: Opioid overdose prevention info – people previously prescribed

 Info for family members: Opioid overdose prevention info – family members

-This study has received ethical approval from the University of Stirling.
+This study is funded by NHS Fife and has received ethical approval from the University of Stirling.
 See attached information sheets for more info.